Man shot, killed after shooting at deputy during traffic stop on I-16 in Effingham County

 The driver began shooting at officers causing an exchange of gunfire causing the driver to be shot and killed.
 No officers were hurt in the incident.

-Both eastbound and westbound lanes of I-16 are shut down between Old River Road and Jimmy Deloach Parkway are closed.
-Officials urge drivers to use an alternate route this morning as officers investigate.
+Both eastbound and westbound lanes of I-16 were shut down between Old River Road and Jimmy Deloach Parkway for several hours into early Monday morning.
+The roadways have since reopened.

 This is a developing story.